I’m so sick of hearing about work/life balance. It’s a complete joke.

 Seeing it all written down makes it that much easier to see where in the process you don't need to be involved for something to still be done well.

-To help you do this, we created a standard operating procedure (SOP) template to help you define exactly how it is you do what you do, so you easily can pass it off to an assistant.
+To help you do this, we've created a standard operating procedure (SOP) template to help you define exactly how it is you do what you do, so you easily can pass it off your administrative tasks to an assistant.

 Getting things done doesn't have to be such a grind after all.